Focus on you

 If you’re not enrolled in Medicare and are otherwise HSA-eligible, you can continue to contribute to the HSA after age 65.
 You’re also allowed to make a catch-up contribution of $1,000 each year.
 But you should plan ahead: if you don’t stop HSA contributions at least six months before Medicare enrollment, you may incur a tax penalty.

 The FSAs are "use-it-or-lose-it" plans.
 You can use your FSA for expenses incurred during the plan year (Jan.
 1 through Dec.
 31).
 You have until March 31 the following year to request reimbursement.
+Up to $660 can roll over if you re-enroll in the FSA for 2026.
 You can visit the FSA Store to spend down your health care FSA.

 You can also use the provider signature tool to avoid the hassle of uploading supporting receipts.